 What Leads to a Blocked Drain?

 A blocked drain is one of the most common and least pleasant household plumbing problems.
 Irrespective of which household drain is clogged up, blocked drains can lead to a huge amount of damage if they aren’t dealt with quickly — not to mention the health and hygiene fallout.
+If you need help, with the drains on your property, don’t hesitate to call our team.

 Blocked Bathroom Drains

-Most bathroom drain blockages are caused by dirt, skin flakes and hair that bind to soap-scum on the walls of drainpipes.
+Most bathroom drain blockages are caused by dirt, skin flakes and hair that bind to soap scum on the walls of drainpipes.
 Over time, this gunk accumulates and reduces water flow.

 Self-help: When handling blocked drains in the bathroom, first remove and clean the drain stopper.
 Next, try using a drain plunger, keeping in mind to block the overflow drain when you do.
 If that doesn’t work, remove the drain elbow joint and clean it out.
 Clean your drain stoppers routinely to prevent clogs.
 You should also use a hair strainer to trap hair and soap before these go down the drain.